KAUAI FOLK FESTIVAL POLICIES AND FAQS

 Q: Where is the money going?

 A: The Kauai Folk Festival is a fundraiser for the Grove Farm Museum.
 Aside from funding the event production and compensating performers, proceeds go to the preservation efforts of the Grove Farm Museum, the Waioli Corp - an important Kauai historical preservation nonprofit.
+The Grove Farm Museum is NOT ASSOCIATED in any way with the like-named Grove Farm Company.

 Q: Will my money be going to the Grove Farm Company?